 When it comes to social media, the question is no longer ‘if’ but ‘what’.

 What Does Successful Social Media Management for Lawyers Involve?

-Social media management for lawyers can be tricky.
+Social media for law firms can be tricky.
 It involves walking a tight-rope between being professional and being personable.
 You have to be knowledgeable without coming across as dry or dull and be fun without seeming flippant or unreliable.

 Start with your customer.
 Are you a generalist or do you specialise in family law?
 If it’s family law, then what kind of families?
 Low-income or high?
 What are their cultural backgrounds?
 What are their interests?
 Many lawyers fall into the trap of pushing out content better suited for other lawyers, but you have to always remember it’s real customers you’re speaking to.
 You need to understand exactly who they are so you can use their language and curate interesting content.

-Once you know your audience, it’s time to craft a plan.
+Once you know your audience, it’s time to craft a law firm marketing plan.
 This means optimising platform specific posts to serve several purposes:

 - Building a reputation for industry knowledge through news and info posts

 - Cultivating a word of mouth network through interaction with complementary and local businesses

 - Engaging end clients through topical and easy to consume content